sergiobeltrao/sergiobeltrao/README.md

-# Welcome to My GitHub!
+# Welcome

-Hello there!
-I'm Sérgio, a dedicated computer engineering student with nearly a decade of experience in the IT field.
-I have a strong passion for Linux and networking, and I'm excited to share my projects and contributions here on GitHub.
+Hi, my name is Sérgio.
+Currently, I'm a Computer Engineering student with nearly a decade of experience in the IT field.
+I have a strong passion for Linux and networking, and here I will share my projects and contributions.

 Now let's code! :punch: :rocket: